-MEC is expanding its services in the coming year beyond the Twin Cities metropolitan area to six Greater Minnesota areas: Duluth, Faribault/Mankato, St. Cloud, Moorhead, the northern Arrowhead region near Virginia, and southwestern Minnesota near Marshall.
+MEC expanded its services beyond the Twin Cities metropolitan area to Greater Minnesota with offices in Duluth, Faribault, St. Cloud, and Moorhead.
 Here is a video which gives additional information.

 * Pre-employment evaluations and assessments